Commercial Real Estate

 • Private Equity Funds: You may pool capital from high-net-worth individuals or institutional investors, invest in larger commercial real estate projects, and have a minimum investment requirement

 • Real Estate Structured Debt: Structured debt backed by real estate refers to investment products that offer fixed-income opportunities by utilizing real estate assets as collateral.
-Investors can participate in the real estate market through these investment vehicles without having to manage or own real estate directly.
+Investors can participate in the real estate market through these investment vehicles without managing or owning real estate directly.
 Real estate-backed investments can offer attractive returns through interest payments and potential capital appreciation.

 Generally, these investments via alternative investments have the potential to yield returns ranging from 12 percent to 18 percent.

-Before investing, research, speak with a financial advisor, and be aware of the possible risks and rewards before making an investment.
+Before investing, research, speak with a financial advisor, and be aware of the possible risks and rewards before investing.

 Assetmonk’s structured debts, backed by high-quality real estate assets, present additional investment opportunities.
 The investment products offer a guaranteed Internal Rate of Return (IRR) of 17% and are secured by assets.
 Additionally, it assures investors of a seamless exit option.
 These investment opportunities are carefully selected from India’s thriving private markets and are overseen by a trustee registered with SEBI.